 The tetras and zebras will quickly escape, as will the cichlids, or at the very least, fight back and give your turtle pause to give chase.

-Lots of tropical fish on the other hand have these very long, elegant fins and tails that are just asking to get trapped inside your turtle’s mouth.
-It’s simply a lot more difficult for these type of fish to escape and hide from your turtle.
+Lots of tropical fish, on the other hand, have these very long, elegant fins and tails that are just asking to get trapped inside your turtle’s mouth.
+It’s simply a lot more difficult for these types of fish to escape and hide from your turtle.

 Can Turtles Live With Goldfish?